The Church of Jesus Christ of Latter-day Saints in Arizona: County Statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 The census count reflects location of residence, which may skew percent of population where adherents reside in a different county as their congregational meetinghouse.

+Stakes

 Missions

 On March 7, 1943, the Navajo-Zuni Mission was organized, and specialized with teaching Native Americans in their language.
 This was renamed the Southwest Indian Mission on January 1, 1949, and again the New Mexico-Arizona Mission on October 10, 1972.
 It was discontinued and transferred into the Arizona Phoenix Mission on July 1, 1984.

 On August 1, 1969, the Arizona Mission was organized from the California South Mission, and was renamed the Arizona Tempe Mission on June 20, 1974.

 As of February 2023, Arizona was now home to six missions.

 Also, the Nevada Las Vegas Mission, the New Mexico Farmington Mission, and the Utah St George Mission covers portions of the state.